Temitayo-coder/the_legend_of_king_alexander/part_1/README.md

 2. Alexander was known throughout the kingom for his kindnes and bravery.
 3. One day, while exploring the royal gardens, Alexander met a mysterius old woman.
 4. She had long, silver hair and a robe adorned with stange symbols.
-5. The woman approached Alexander and said, "You have a great dessiny ahead of you, young prince."
+5. The woman approached Alexander and said, "You have a great destiny ahead of you, young prince."
 6. Curious, Alexander asked, "What do you mean?"
 7. The woman smiled and replied, "You must embark on a journey to find the lost Jewel of Happines.
 8. It will bring peace and prospperity to your land."